Behdad-kanaani/YOLOv8-Dataset-Designer/README.md

 python main.py
 ```

-The **GUI** will launch, and you can visually select images, adjust dataset parameters, and start dataset generation interactively.
+This will launch the **GUI**, where you can visually select images, adjust dataset parameters, and start the dataset generation process interactively.

 ---